Rotationally Equivariant Super-Resolution of Velocity Fields in Two-Dimensional Fluids Using Convolutional Neural Networks: Methods

-The freely-decaying turbulence experiment was conducted following Fukami et al.\cite{Fukami2019} and Taira et al.\cite{Taira2016} We set $\nu = 10^{-2}$ and $n_{\nu} = 1$, leading the governing equations (\ref{eq:2DNS-whole}) to the two-dimensional Navier-Stokes equations.
-The doubly periodic boundary condition was imposed on the flow domain $[0, 2\pi] \times [0, 2\pi]$.
-This domain, namely a square flat torus, has the rotational symmetry for multiples of 90${}^{\circ}$, though it is not isotropic.
-The grid numbers were set to be $128 \times 128$, which determined the truncation wavenumber of 42 for alias-free simulations.
-The initial condition was given at random with keeping the energy spectrum of $E(k) = a \times k \exp(-k^2 / k_0^2)$, where $k$ is the magnitude of wavenumber vector and $k_0 = 26.5$.
-For the training data $a=9$ and for the test $a=12$.
-Varying the random initial condition, we generated 1,000 simulation sets for the training and 100 simulations for the test.
-In each simulation, 10 snapshots were sampled between $1.1 \le t \le 2.0$ at the intervals of $0.1$.
-Thus, the training and test datasets consist of 10,000 and 1,000 snapshots, respectively.
-Similar test results to those shown below were obtained when the test data were halved, implying that the 1,000 snapshots are sufficient to estimate generalization errors.
+The freely decaying turbulence experiment was conducted following Refs.~\onlinecite{Fukami2019, Taira2016}.
+Here, $\nu = 10^{-2}$ and $n_{\nu} = 1$ were set, leading the governing equations (\ref{eq:2DNS-whole}) to the two-dimensional Navier--Stokes equations.
+A doubly periodic boundary condition was imposed on the flow domain $[0, 2\pi] \times [0, 2\pi]$.
+This domain, which is a square flat torus, has a rotational symmetry of 90 degrees.
+The grid size was $128 \times 128$ and determined a truncation wavenumber of 42 for alias-free simulations.
+The initial condition was given at random while keeping the energy spectrum of $E(k) = a \times k \exp(-k^2 / k_0^2)$, where $k_0 = 26.5$ and $k$ is the magnitude of the wavenumber vector.
+The Reynolds number ${\rm Re}$ was controlled by $a$: ${\rm Re} \approx 80.0$ for the training data ($a=9$) and ${\rm Re} \approx 93.3$ for the test data ($a=12$).
+Here, ${\rm Re}$ is defined by ${\rm Re} = U^\ast L^\ast / \nu$, where $U^\ast$ is the velocity scale given by the square root of the spatially averaged initial energy and $L^\ast$ is the initial integral length scale.\cite{Taira2016} Subsequently, while varying the random initial condition, 1,000 simulations were run for training, and 100 were run for testing.
+In each simulation, 10 snapshots of velocity were sampled between $1.1 \le t \le 2.0$ at intervals of $0.1$.
+Thus, the training and test datasets comprise 10,000 and 1,000 snapshots, respectively.
+Results similar to those shown below were obtained from the halved test dataset, implying that the 1,000 snapshots are sufficient for estimating generalization errors.

-Barotropic instability (or shear instability) is a fundamental mechanism to make the evolution of flows complicated.\cite{Vallis2017} We set $\nu = 10^{-30}$ and $n_{\nu} = 8$, leading the governing equations (\ref{eq:2DNS-whole}) to the two-dimensional Euler equations with the hyper-viscosity.
+The barotropic instability\cite{Vallis2017} was simulated in a periodic channel.
+Here, $\nu = 10^{-30}$ and $n_{\nu} = 8$ were set, resulting in the governing equations (\ref{eq:2DNS-whole}) being the two-dimensional Euler equations with hyper-viscosity.
 The channel domain is $[0, 2\pi] \times [-\pi/2, \pi/2]$, where the $x$ direction is periodic and the $y$ direction is bounded by the two walls [$\psi = 0 \;\;(y = \pm \pi/2)$].
-This domain has the rotational symmetry for multiples of 180${}^{\circ}$ and is clearly not isotropic.
-The grid size was $128 \times 65$, which determined the truncation wavenumber of $42$ for alias-free simulations.
-The initial condition was the superposition of an unstable laminar flow and random perturbations.
-The laminar flow has the shear region:
+This domain exhibits rotational symmetry of 180 degrees.
+The grid size was $128 \times 64$ and determined a truncation wavenumber of $42$ for alias-free simulations.
+The initial condition was given by a superposition of an unstable laminar flow and random perturbations.
+The laminar flow has a shear region of